groggero95/tsca/REPORT.md

 ### RSA ecryption

-The Montgomery multiplication and exponentiation pseudo-codes (section [Montgomery based RSA encryption](#montgomery-based-rsa-encryption)) are ported instruction by instruction in C with the implemetations reported in the files pair [mm.h], [mm.c] and [me.h], [me.c].
+The Montgomery multiplication and exponentiation pseudo-codes (section [Montgomery based RSA encryption](#montgomery-based-rsa-encryption)) are ported instruction by instruction in C with the implementations reported in the files pair [mm.h], [mm.c] and [me.h], [me.c].
 More specifically, refer to the functions `MM_big` and `ME_big`.

 During the implementation, one main flaw was discovered in the Montgomery exponentiation function: calling a Montgomery multiplication multiple times may generate results which doesn't fit in the same number of bits of the operands (i.e. a Montgomery multiplication on 128 bits doesn't necessary produce a result on 128 bits).
 This is due to the implementation of the multiplication itself.
 As a countermeasure, since we have the possibility to add, as explained in the section [Data type](#data-type), one additional chunk of data (i.e 8, 16, etc.. bits), every time a `MM_big` or a `ME_big` is referenced, it is forced to work on `INT_SIZE` bits plus 2.
 Those 2 bits are the first taken from the extra data chunk.
 In this way, the critical overflow flaw should be prevented.

 In the acquisition file [helloworld.c] (mentioned and explained later in [Data acquisition](#data-acquisition)), you can find an example of `ME_big` functions which receive, as one of the parameters, `INT_SIZE + 2`.
 As a consequence, also the internal `MM_big` multiplication used to complete the exponentiation receive as number of bits `INT_SIZE + 2`.

 ### Code validation
-The `bigint` library and the Montgomery exponentation are now ready to be tested.
+The `bigint` library and the Montgomery exponentiation are now ready to be tested.
 As previously mentioned, Python is the programming language chosen both to launch several times the test operation and to provided the reference implementation.
 To compile the code, issue the following commands:

 ```bash
 $ cd tsca
 $ make test
 ```

-It will generate a file called `main` in the same folder.
+It will generate a file called `test_main` in the same folder.
 Enter then the folder `test`:

 ```bash
 $ cd test